AdaTastic/TEManalyzer/README.md

 - install the rest of the packages in "dependencies.txt", any version should be fine

 # Usage
 If using conda, clicking "run_me_conda.bat" will start the created venv and open TEMGUI.py.
 Closing the GUI window will stop the venv.
+If not using conda, ensure dependencies are installed and run TEMGUI.py

 ## Opening images
 Clicking open folder will allow you to select any folder containing your images.
 The image folder can be filled with .png, .jpg, or .dm3's and can be anywhere on the computer.
 Clicking the preview and output options will then generate preview and output folders inside the selected folder to output all the data.